fbpx

 Opening Times and Admission

-Accessibility: The sanctuary aims to be as accessible as possible, with many areas suitable for wheelchair users and pushchairs.
+• Accessibility: The sanctuary aims to be accessible, with many areas suitable for wheelchair users and pushchairs.

-Refreshments: Although there’s no café on-site, visitors are welcome to bring their own picnics to enjoy in the designated areas.
+• Refreshments: Although there isn’t a café on-site, visitors are welcome to bring their own picnics.

-Plan Your Visit Around Feeding Times: For a chance to see the donkeys’ excitement at mealtimes, plan your visit around feeding times, usually in the morning and late afternoon.
+• Plan Around Feeding Times: For a chance to see the donkeys at their most active, visit during feeding times, typically in the morning or late afternoon.

-Bring a Camera: Don’t forget your camera or smartphone to capture the adorable moments with the donkeys and the scenic beauty of the sanctuary.
+• Bring a Camera: Capture the adorable moments with the donkeys and the surrounding countryside.

 Nearby Attractions

-Glendurgan Garden: Just a short drive away, this National Trust property offers beautiful gardens with a maze, making for a perfect complementary visit.
+• Glendurgan Garden: Just a short drive away, this National Trust garden offers beautiful walks, including a maze.

-Falmouth: Known for its maritime heritage, beautiful beaches, and vibrant town centre, Falmouth is well worth a visit while in the area.
+• Falmouth: Known for its maritime heritage, Falmouth boasts beautiful beaches and a vibrant town centre.

 Conclusion

-A visit to The Flicka Foundation – Donkey Sanctuary is not just an opportunity to meet these adorable animals but also a chance to support an organisation dedicated to providing them with a better life.
+Visiting The Flicka Foundation – Donkey Sanctuary is not only an opportunity to meet these beloved animals but also a chance to support an organisation dedicated to improving their lives.

-Whether you’re feeding a donkey, learning about their care, or simply enjoying the serene surroundings, your time at The Flicka Foundation will be a cherished memory of your holiday in Cornwall.
+Whether you’re watching a donkey enjoy a meal, learning about their care, or simply soaking in the peaceful surroundings, your visit will be a meaningful memory of your Cornish holiday.